PhantoNull/Minimum-Spanning-Trees-PROLOG/README.md

 ## Credits
 OA: https://github.com/PhantoNa

-Originally made for an university project, feel free to use.
+Originally made for an university project, feel free to use under MIT licensing.